Server Agents

 *.iform)

-Each time a process is published, a new version of the package is created in the Control Room.
+Each time an agent is published, a new version of the package is created in the AI Command Center.

-The BPA Processes page provides multiple predefined views to help you quickly filter and manage processes by ownership, status, and collaboration.
+The Agents page provides multiple predefined views to help you quickly filter and manage processes by ownership, status, and collaboration.

 You can change the view by selecting View from the toolbar or context menu.